• Skip to primary navigation

 Tips to make perfect suji ke gulab jamun

-5. Add the all-purpose flour and sugar when the dough is warm.
-Knead it for 5 minutes till the dough is soft and smooth.
+5. Add all-purpose flour and sugar while the dough is warm and knead for 5 minutes to get a smooth, soft dough.

 Recipe Card

-close-up of suji ke gulab jamun.
-In a bowl, there are 5 gulab jamun, while another is being held on a spoon above the bowl.
+suji ke gulab jamun in a bowl, there are 5 gulab jamun, while another is being held on a spoon above the bowl.

 5 from 1 vote